 Box mapping is a way to project a texture onto a 3D object without a UV map.
 We project the texture from 6 sides, XYZ and their negative counterparts.
 Box mapping is often called triplanar projection.
 To use box mapping for a texture in Blender, select the image texture node and change projection from flat to box.
 Use a texture coordinate node with generated or object coordinates connected to the vector slot.

 In the UV map we can tell what pixels the faces (polygons) should have projected to it, but in box project mode we are limited to the 6 sides of projection.
 What we sacrifice with box projection is control, but what we gain is speed, lots of speed.

 In a way you could say that box projection is a good effort to make an image texture a procedural texture.

 We have two different kinds of textures that we will consider.
 An image texture that is seamless and is quite uniform, meaning there is no clear direction as to how the texture should be laid out.
 This could be a moss or rock texture.
-The second image texture is also seamless but it has a clear direction to it.
+The second image texture is also seamless, but it has a clear direction to it.
 Like wood.

 Let us first look at the uniform type since it is the simple one.

 Generated and object coordinates works differently but for our intentions here they will serve a similar enough purpose.

 Now you will get a blend value that you can raise to blend between the 6 angles the texture gets projected from.
 For a rock or mud texture a value around 0.2 or 0.3 usually gets rid of any seams that might have been.

 This is as simple as it gets for box projection.

-If you try to change the rotation value in the mapping node you will get less than ideal results in most cases.
+If you try to change the rotation value with a mapping node you will get less than ideal results in most cases.
 Here we have two options.
-Lets first look at the rotate image option.
+Let's first look at the rotate image option.

-We can ether rotate our texture in a 2D image editor and save a rotated version and use that in the same way as we did with the uniform texture.
+We can rotate our texture in a 2D image editor and save a rotated version.
+Then use the rotated version in the same way as we did with the uniform texture.

-When we run the “rotateimage” operation Blender will look inside the blendfile if an image called “my_cool_wood_rotated.png”.
-If it finds it, it will switch to that image.
+When we run the “rotateimage” operation Blender looks inside the blend file for an image called “MyWood_rotated.png”.
+If the image is found, it will switch to that image.

-If Blender can’t find the image it will look in the original folder on the harddrive for “my_cool_wood.png” and see if there is a “my_cool_wood_rotated.png”.
-If the image is found there, Blender says, great! to itself and loads in the texture.
-If the rotated version still can’t be found it will just be created and stored in the original folder on disk.
+If Blender can’t find the image it will look in the original folder on the hard drive for “MyWood.png” and see if there is a "MyWood_rotated.png" image in that folder.

 This gets us some more control.
 We get to rotate all projections by 90 degrees at the same time.
 But we still can’t rotate every projection angle individually.

 The other method is to use a node group.
 The math behind this node group was made by MartinZ on blenderartists and the node group was then put together by Nathan_boder.
 You can read the full forum thread here.

 This node uses the flat projection method.
 Notice here how we lose the blend slider when we use this method.
 This is one of the drawbacks.
 The seams that might be however, may not be so obvious and if this way of texturing can save us UV Mapping and still gives us enough control, then we might have saved ourselves some time.

-To learn how it works setup it up in the shader workspace to see how the texture behaves as you change the values in realtime.
+To learn how it works setup it up in the shader workspace to see how the texture behaves as you change the values in real time.

-So, how could we use all this to our advantage?
-Well, this is my approach.
-First I determine if my model is fit for box projection or if I need a UV Map.
-Most of the time I will go with a UV Map starting with a Smart UV Project but if my model is simple enough or unimportant enough I will go ahead and try box project first.
+First, determine if the model is fit for box projection or if I need a UV Map.
+Most of the time I will go with a UV Map starting with a Smart UV Project but if my model is simple enough or generally square shaped, I will go ahead and try box project first.
 It can also be a plane, like a terrain ground.

-If not, I may rotate the images using the addon if it is the rotation that is the issue or just adjust add a mapping node and adjust the scaling if that seems to be the problem.
+If not, I may rotate the images using the add-on if it is the rotation that is the issue or add a mapping node and adjust the scaling if that is the problem.

-If I am still not happy I will delete the texture coordinate node and use the node group from the blenderartists thread above.
+If I am still not happy, I will delete the texture coordinate node and use the node group from the blenderartists thread above.
 From there I adjust the parameters as I see fit.

 We learned how to use box mapping and that it can also be called triplanar projection in other applications than Blender.
 We also looked at increasing our control over how the mapping is done by rotating and scaling.

 Thanks for your time